AivanF/factorio-Mining-Drones-Remastered/readme.md

 Old demonstration video: https://streamable.com/ymk8h

 You can mine any ore including modded ones and Uranium, by inputting the required fluid into the depot.
-The mining area is shown when hovering over a depot, it is a 80x80 area in front of the depot.
+The mining area is shown when hovering over a depot, it is a 51x51 area in front of the depot.

 ## Math
 Ore mining rate is about 30 per drone per minute, if ore patch is nearby depot.
 By default, it's up to 100 drones in a depot, so totally 3000 ore pcs per depot per minute.
 You will have lower rate if ore patch is farther (which will happen naturally due to its exhaustion) and higher rate if you research mining productivity or drones speed technologies.

-# v2.0 Features
+# The Remastered Features

 ## 1. Technology
 You need to research a technology to unlock Drones and Depots.